 7.3 We enter into a trusting relationship.
 The director/business owner instructs us knowing their ability to meet our fees.
 If the Company/business is unable to pay our fees incurred from time to time for whatever reason, the directors/business owner personally accepts the liability for our charges.
 It is the responsibility of the director/business owner who is signing this agreement, to inform a new director (where the company is sold, transferred to some family members, etc.) about this clause that the new director/business owner will be personally liable for our fee.
 Moreover, Directors/business owner (existing, new) will be personally liable for any debt they owe to our firm in any case, even where the company/business is liquidated or has been struck off.
 We have full right to take legal action against the director/business personally, for the outstanding fee.

 7.5 This Letter of engagement will be renewed automatically every year unless it is requested by the client.
-Should you want to leave Accotax for some reason, kindly inform us 28 days before leaving in writing; The entire outstanding invoice must be clear before you leave.
+Should you want to leave Accotax for some reason, kindly inform us 28 days before leaving in writing.
+Any invoices issued in the noticed period are payable as we’ll be carrying on the outstanding work and passing on the information to your new accountant.
+The entire outstanding invoice must be clear before you leave.

 7.6) Our fee is usually based on the turnover & work involved.
 We /our system will provide you a quotation based on your requirement and the information that you have supplied to us.
 If your turnover goes up during the year, or you do not provide us information in the same format as agreed at the beginning, it means you will fall into a different band.
 Therefore, we will send you an invoice for the additional turnover & work involved. e.g, If you say your turnover is £10K a year, and you will provide us information on a software, it is implied we will quote you as per the information supplied.
 If the year end, your turnover is more than £50K or information is not supplied on a software, we do have right to charge you according to our fee schedule.
 Therefore, it is your responsibility to supply us the correct information at the beginning to get an exact quote, and to inform us during the year where your circumstances are changed.